alessandrodd/playstore_crawler/README.md

 $ python3 main.py
 ```

 A running MongoDB instance is needed to store the crawler results and task queue.
-Configure the dbconfig.json file with the required information.
+Configure the mongodb object in the config.yml file with the required information.
 You can use the following command in mongoshell to add an authorized user:

     db.createUser({user: "playstore_crawler", pwd: "alessandrodd", roles: [ { role: "dbOwner", db: "mytestdb" } ]})

-You also need to rename the [config.ini.example](googleplay_api/googleplay_api/config.ini.example) file to config.ini and fill it with a proper Google Service Framework ID and either gmail credentials (google_login and google_password) or a subAuth token.
+You also need to rename the [config.ini.example](googleplay_api/googleplay_api/config.example.ini) file to config.ini and fill it with a proper Google Service Framework ID and either gmail credentials (google_login and google_password) or a subAuth token.
 Alternatively, you can use the crawler with a [token dispenser](https://github.com/yeriomin/token-dispenser) specified through the token-dispenser argument.

 ## Usage